daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 .. _Numerical Recipes: http://www.aip.de/groups/soe/local/numres

 The `Wikipedia article <https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test>`_ is a useful overview but light about proof details.
-If you are interested in a why the test statistic has a distribution that is independent and useful for constructing the test, then these
+If you are interested in why the test statistic has a distribution that is independent and useful for constructing the test then these
 `MIT lecture notes <http://ocw.mit.edu/courses/mathematics/18-443-statistics-for-applications-fall-2006/lecture-notes/lecture14.pdf>`_ give a sketch overview.

-For an application to metrics and monitoring in software operations, see this `introductory talk <https://vimeo.com/95069158>`_ by Toufic Boubez at Monitorama.
-The slides are available on
+See this `introductory talk <https://vimeo.com/95069158>`_ by Toufic Boubez at Monitorama for an application of the Kolmogorov-Smirnov test to metrics and monitoring in software operations.
+The slides are available on `slideshare <http://www.slideshare.net/tboubez/simple-math-for-anomaly-detection-toufic-boubez-metafor-software-monitorama-pdx-20140505>`_.
-`slideshare <http://www.slideshare.net/tboubez/simple-math-for-anomaly-detection-toufic-boubez-metafor-software-monitorama-pdx-20140505>`_.

 The Test Statistic